a-sani/Omnis/README.md

 # README

-README will document steps necessary to get the application running.
+Documenting steps necessary to get the application running.

 *Concepts to cover:*